 Desert View Scenic Drive

-Over 5 million tourists visit the Grand Canyon every year and most pack the Grand Canyon Village at the Canyon's west-end.
-If you prefer solitude and less crowds, enter the South Rim from the East Desert View Entrance.
+Over 5 million visitors come to the Grand Canyon each year, with most concentrating around Grand Canyon Village on the South Rim’s western end.
+If you prefer solitude and fewer crowds, enter the South Rim from the East Desert View Entrance.
 Desert View features magnificent views and similar amenities found at the Village including a Visitor Center, marketplace, service station, snack bar, museum, and the Desert View Campground.

 Desert View Scenic Drive Map